ppannuto/patpannuto.com/classes/2020/fall/cse141/index.md

 This course will have one midterm exam.

-> ##### _Tentative_ plans
->
-> We anticipate the midterm will be given during the week of November 9th.
->
-> We recognize that students may be attending class from all around the world.
+We recognize that students may be attending class from all around the world.
-> For this reason, the current thinking is to offer the midterm as a ninety minute exam to be completed any time in a twelve hour window.
+For this reason, we plan to offer the midterm as a ninety minute exam to be completed during a twelve hour window.

->
-> We will update with final plans, dates, and times once we are able.
+As the midterm is joint with section B, we will offer the midterm from 8am&ndash;8pm on Tuesday, November 10th.
+We will convert the class period on Monday, November 9th to a review session open to both sections.

 #### 45%: Final Exam